 - Spices - Cinnamon and salt add depth of flavor to your muffins.
 Salt enhances the flavor without making your muffins "salty".
 Cinnamon can be substituted with a spice blend like pumpkin pie spice or apple pie spice for a fun seasonal twist.

-I recommend shredding zucchini using the small or "fine" side of a box grater.
+Grating zucchini for muffins - I recommend shredding zucchini using the small or "fine" side of a box grater.
 The smaller pieces melt right into the zucchini muffins as they bake.
+A larger grate will work but adds a noticeable texture to your finished muffins.
+Here's the grater I use for my zucchini: OXO Good Grips Box Grater

-If you have a food processor with a grating disc, this is a great time-saving way to grate zucchini.
+Food processor - If you have a food processor with a grating disc, this is a great time-saving way to grate zucchini.

-For detailed information how to store zucchini bread, check out my full post: How to store zucchini bread
+For detailed information how to store zucchini bread and muffins, check out my full post: How to store zucchini bread

-Room temperature - Zucchini muffins will keep for about 3 to 4 days in a tightly sealed container at room temperature.
+Zucchini muffins will keep for about 3 to 4 days in a tightly sealed container at room temperature.

-Freezer - Muffins can be frozen for up to six months.
-To freeze, wrap each muffin in plastic wrap/foil, then store in a freezer safe container or plastic bag (with excess air removed).
+Muffins can be frozen for up to six months.
+To freeze, wait until muffins have cooled completely to room temperature.
+Store in a freezer safe container or plastic bag (with excess air removed).
+Optionally, wrap each muffin in plastic wrap/foil before storing in a freezer-safe container for extra protection.
 To thaw, place on the counter top for 1 hour.

 📖 Recipe